krish-arya/growthic_reddit/README.md

 ## Design Notes

 * Account isolation is handled using numeric account IDs
-* Restricted or private subreddits are handled gracefully
+* Restricted and private subreddits are handled gracefully
 * Scheduling runs in a background thread to avoid blocking the UI
-* Authentication relies on stateless Firebase ID token verification
+* Authentication is stateless and based on Firebase ID token verification
 * Streamlit session state is used for UI persistence

 ---

 ## Limitations

-* On Streamlit Cloud, scheduled comments may not execute reliably due to app sleep behavior
+* Scheduled comments may not execute reliably on platforms where the app can sleep (e.g., Streamlit Cloud)
 * Reddit API rate limits apply per account
 * Image posts require temporary file storage
 * Scheduling uses the server’s local time